IkeoluwaAshade/Advice-App/README.md

 ### `Acknowledgement`

-The insight which i used in making this project was gotten from Chris Blakely in one of his Youtube tutorials.\
+The insight which i used in making this project was gotten from @adrianhajdin in one of his Youtube tutorials.\
 Open [Youtube](https://youtu.be/o5CdCETh8cQ) to view it in your browser.